gunthercox/ChatterBot/readme.md

 ChatterBot fall into one of three categories: **storage**, **io**, and **logic**.

-By default, ChatterBot uses the `JsonDatabaseAdapter` adapter for storage, the `EngramAdapter` for logic, and the `TerminalAdapter` for IO.
+By default, ChatterBot uses the `JsonDatabaseAdapter` adapter for storage, the `ClosestMatchAdapter` for logic, and the `TerminalAdapter` for IO.

 Each adapter can be set by passing in the dot-notated import path to the constructor.

 ```
 bot = ChatBot("My ChatterBot",
     storage_adapter="chatterbot.adapters.storage.JsonDatabaseAdapter",
-    logic_adapter="chatterbot.adapters.logic.EngramAdapter",
+    logic_adapter="chatterbot.adapters.logic.ClosestMatchAdapter",
     io_adapter="chatterbot.adapters.io.TerminalAdapter",
     database="../database.db")
 ```